Alignak-monitoring/alignak/doc/source/07_advanced/multi-layer-discovery.rst

         register               0
   }

 Pay attention to double "$$", it is needed cause macros interpretation.
-When more than one "$" is used just double them else in this example we gotten Shinken trying to interprate macro '$|home$'.
+When more than one "$" is used just double them else in this example we gotten Alignak trying to interprate macro '$|home$'.

 Cluster